addy-dclxvi/i3-starterpack/README.md

 This is the main configuration file of i3 window manager.
 Contains keybinding, autostart, colors, and window rules.
 I suggest You to leave it default for now.
 I will explain it later. <br />
 - **~/.config/i3status/config** <br />
-This is the statusline configuration for i3bar, bottom right part of i3bar.
+This is the statusline configuration for i3bar, top right part of i3bar.
 I set it to load many module by default.
 It looks like christmast tree.
 So, I suggest You to disable some module You don't need. <br />
 ```
 order += "load"